Commitment to Mission

 available to students outside of class instruction

-- Master's degree in Economics or a Master's degree with 18
+- Master’s degree in Dance or a Master’s with 18 graduate hours

 $49.75 per contact hour.